aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 To achieve that we invoke Cloudformation's intrinsic functions, specifically "Fn::Join" in which you can read more about <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a>.

-With that said, we need to set the region and account id.
+With that said, we need to somehow reference the region and account id.
 We have two choices here...
 1. Hardcode the region and account id.
 2. Use Cloudformation's pseudo parameters (parameters defined by Cloudformation)